dominikbrandon/dominikbrandon.com/root/_drafts/2022-08-01-spock-helper-methods-for-assertions.md

 subclass: 'post'
 author: dominik
 categories: dominik
-description: '' #todo
+description: 'A blog post describing my approach to using helper methods for assertions in Spock.'
 ---

+> Examples below base on [Spock 2.0](https://mvnrepository.com/artifact/org.spockframework/spock-core/2.0-groovy-3.0){:target="_blank" rel="noopener noreferrer"}.

 Whenever I write tests, I always try to do it in such a way that when it eventually fails - the reason for that is clear and can be inferred based on the test output.
-In other words - when the test fails, it should tell you specifically what failed and why, without the need to use debugger or perform deep code analysis.
+In other words - **when the test fails, it should tell you specifically what failed and why**, without the need to use debugger or perform deep code analysis.

 #### ❌ What not to do